 6. TAXES AND DUTIES

-Vendor shall be solely liable for and shall pay when due all taxes and duties whatsoever imposed by reason of Delivery of Goods, except for sales taxes required by law to be collected by Vendor from Purchaser or Customer.
+Vendor shall be solely liable for and shall pay when due all taxes and duties whatsoever imposed by reason of Delivery of Goods, except for sales taxes required by law to be collected by Vendor from Purchaser.

-When applicable, Purchaser or Customer shall supply Vendor with suitable certification or documentation to authorize Vendor to obtain all available tax and duty exemptions.
-Where the Price includes customs duty to be paid by Vendor on behalf of Purchaser or Customer, Purchaser may take advantage of duty remissions and drawbacks or may require Vendor to apply for remissions and drawbacks on behalf of Purchaser or Customer.
+When applicable, Purchaser shall supply Vendor with suitable certification or documentation to authorize Vendor to obtain all available tax and duty exemptions.
+Where the Price includes customs duty to be paid by Vendor on behalf of Purchaser, Purchaser may take advantage of duty remissions and drawbacks or may require Vendor to apply for remissions and drawbacks on behalf of Purchaser.

 AUDIT RIGHTS AND ACCESS

-Each of Vendor and Purchaser shall have the right to audit the other's files, books, computer data and records relating in any way to the activities contemplated by this Agreement for up to two years following the date of any such files, books, computer data and records; the cost of an audit shall be borne by the party conducting the audit and the audit shall be permitted during the normal business hours of the party being audited.
+Each of Vendor and Purchaser shall have the right to audit the other's files, books, computer data and records relating in any way to the activities contemplated by this Agreement for up to two years following the date of any such files, books, computer data and records; the cost of an audit shall be borne by the Party conducting the audit and the audit shall be permitted during the normal business hours of the Party being audited.

 If an audit indicates errors in Vendor’s invoices, Vendor shall make appropriate invoice adjustments and promptly refund overpayments to Purchaser.